Itaú Corpbanca (NYSE:ITCB) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Itaú Corpbanca (NYSE:ITCB – Get Rating) in a research note released on Saturday.
-The brokerage issued a hold rating on the bank’s stock.
+StockNews.com began coverage on shares of Itaú Corpbanca (NYSE:ITCB – Get Rating) in a research note issued on Sunday.
+The brokerage set a “hold” rating on the bank’s stock.

-Separately, JPMorgan Chase & Co. assumed coverage on Itaú Corpbanca in a research report on Thursday, February 17th.
-They issued an overweight rating and a $5.00 price target on the stock.
+Separately, JPMorgan Chase & Co. began coverage on Itaú Corpbanca in a report on Thursday, February 17th.
+They set an “overweight” rating and a $5.00 target price for the company.

-The firm also recently announced an annual dividend, which will be paid on Monday, April 4th.
-Stockholders of record on Friday, March 18th will be given a dividend of $0.1646 per share.
-This represents a dividend yield of 3.8%.
-The ex-dividend date of this dividend is Thursday, March 17th.
-This is a positive change from Itaú Corpbanca’s previous annual dividend of $0.13.
-Itaú Corpbanca’s dividend payout ratio (DPR) is 11.70%.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Yousif Capital Management LLC purchased a new position in Itaú Corpbanca during the 4th quarter worth approximately $29,000.
-Citadel Advisors LLC purchased a new position in Itaú Corpbanca during the 4th quarter worth approximately $33,000.
-Comerica Bank purchased a new position in Itaú Corpbanca during the 4th quarter worth approximately $34,000.
-Allianz Asset Management GmbH grew its stake in Itaú Corpbanca by 90.0% during the 4th quarter.
-Allianz Asset Management GmbH now owns 48,523 shares of the bank’s stock worth $141,000 after buying an additional 22,983 shares during the last quarter.
-Finally, CSS LLC IL purchased a new position in Itaú Corpbanca during the 4th quarter worth approximately $217,000.
-0.31% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Dimensional Fund Advisors LP raised its holdings in Itaú Corpbanca by 40.1% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 84,188 shares of the bank’s stock worth $244,000 after purchasing an additional 24,080 shares in the last quarter.
+CSS LLC IL bought a new position in Itaú Corpbanca in the fourth quarter worth $217,000.
+Allianz Asset Management GmbH grew its stake in shares of Itaú Corpbanca by 90.0% in the fourth quarter.
+Allianz Asset Management GmbH now owns 48,523 shares of the bank’s stock worth $141,000 after acquiring an additional 22,983 shares during the last quarter.
+Citadel Advisors LLC purchased a new stake in shares of Itaú Corpbanca in the fourth quarter worth $33,000.
+Finally, Comerica Bank purchased a new stake in shares of Itaú Corpbanca in the fourth quarter worth $34,000.
+Institutional investors and hedge funds own 0.31% of the company’s stock.

 ItaÃº Corpbanca provides wholesale and retail banking services to small and medium-sized enterprises, individuals, and institutional clients in Chile and Colombia.
 The company offers checking and savings accounts, as well as demand and time deposits, and bankers' drafts; and provides commercial, mortgage, consumer, and contingent loans.